aspose-total/Aspose.Total-Products/total/en/net/conversion/rtf-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert RTF to XLTM or Online App" h2="Export RTF to XLTM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to quickly and easily include RTF to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a wide range of features and capabilities that can be used to create, manipulate, and convert documents, spreadsheets, and other file formats.

+The process of converting RTF to XLTM is simple and straightforward.
+It can be done in two steps.
+Firstly, using Aspose.Words for .NET, developers can export RTF to HTML.
+This API provides a wide range of features and capabilities that can be used to create, manipulate, and convert documents.
+It also supports a variety of document formats, including RTF, HTML, DOC, DOCX, and more.

+Once the RTF document has been converted to HTML, developers can use Aspose.Cells for .NET to convert the HTML to XLTM.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities that can be used to create, manipulate, and convert spreadsheets.
+It also supports a variety of spreadsheet formats, including XLTM, XLSX, XLS, CSV, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include RTF to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for .NET, developers can easily and quickly include RTF to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This comprehensive suite of APIs provides a wide range of features and capabilities that can be used to create, manipulate, and convert documents, spreadsheets, and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}